Kat1aKati/AnimalProtectionGame/README.md

 ## About
-- This game takes place in place where you need to save animals and protect them, it's probably easy puzzle game and fun game! (we're new to this so please no hate we tried our best)
+- This game takes place in place where you need to save animals and protect them, it's probably easy puzzle game and fun game!
+You as player will need to go through few levels and will need to do puzzle. puzzles - boxs & cows, buttons (we're new to this so please no hate we tried our best)

 ## Installation
 - quick tutorial